jcrites/web-terminal/docs/structured-data.md

 title: "Structured Data"
 date: 2023-10-05 23:21 +0000
 categories: [webterminal]
-description: "How commands will use richly-typed, structured data to drive the hypermedia experience"
+description: "How WebTerminal will employ richly-typed, structured data"
 ---

 # WebTerminal

 This article is part of a series of design documents describing WebTerminal.
 Consider starting with the [Introduction](introduction).
+The next article after this one is [Hypermedia](hypermedia).

 ## Structured Data

 [^1]: Similar to Nushell and PowerShell

-WebTerminal commands will consume and produce structured data [^1].
+The WebTerminal shell will manipulate structured data [^1].
 The simplest form of this structured data might be JSON.

-A command like `ls` in WebTerminal might produce the following raw data:
+A command like `ls` [^2] might produce the following raw data:

+[^2]: The WebTerminal version of `ls`; not the GNU coreutils version.

 ```json
 [